QuranSubjects/Mafateeh-AlQuran-ALkareem/README.md

 ### Try some of these features @ www.moslim.com

 # Contributing
+- Your valuable contributions are highly appreciated.
-Please open an issue first to discuss what you would like to change before beginning implementation.
+- Please open an issue first to discuss what you would like to change before beginning implementation.
-Contributions are what make the open source community an amazing place to learn, inspire, and develop together.
-The contributions you make are appreciated.
-The database is still private, we will not share complete dump.
+- Currently, the database is still private, we will not share complete dump.
 A mini version is ready for contributing.
-May Allah reward all the awesome Contributors...
+- May Allah reward all the awesome Contributors...

 # Acknowledgment
+We would like to acknowledge the help of all the people involved in this project whom, without their support, this project would not have become a reality.

+# License
+- This project is distributed under the Apache license version 2.0 (see the LICENSE file in the project root).
+- By submitting a pull request to this project, you agree to license your contribution under the Apache license version 2.0 to this project.

 # Screenshots
 ![screen1](Screen1.jpg)
 ![screen2](screen2.jpg)
 ![screen21](screen21.jpg)

-# License
-- This project is distributed under the Apache license version 2.0 (see the LICENSE file in the project root).
-- By submitting a pull request to this project, you agree to license your contribution under the Apache license version 2.0 to this project.